Effective treatment of the dry, red, and flaky skin associated with psoriasis

 Salicylic acid will therefore not only remove the dead skin cells, it will also help to reduce redness and irritation.

-Danish Skin Care’s Smooth Skin Treatment with salicylic acid should be used on a daily basis for the relief of psoriasis.
+Danish Skin Care’s Perfect Skin Power Treat with salicylic acid could be used on a daily basis for the relief of psoriasis – surely always in a cooperation with your doctors advice.

 Salicylic acid has no noticeable side effects.
 If you can tolerate salicylic acid (and most people can), it is an easy product to start out with.